 MHP utilizes Clinical Practice Guidelines to assist practitioners and members in making decisions about appropriate health care for specific clinical circumstances.
-New and revised guidelines are developed and updated through collaborative efforts of the Michigan Quality Improvement Consortium (MQIC) and other evidence based resources.
+New and revised guidelines are developed and updated through collaborative efforts of the Michigan Quality Improvement Consortium (MQIC) and other evidence-based resources.

 Clinical practice guidelines are distributed to practitioners in an effort to improve health care quality and reduce unnecessary variation in care.
 Documentation in your medical record should indicate you used the appropriate Clinical Practice Guideline in your practice decisions.
-Guidelines are made available through individual mailings to appropriate providers, and on our website or www.MGIC.org.

-The Clinical Practice Guidelines were recently reviewed, updated, and approved in September 2015 by MHP's Quality Improvement Committee.
+The Clinical Practice Guidelines were recently reviewed, updated and approved in September 2016 by MHP's Quality Improvement Committee.

-Please review these guidelines on our website, MclarenHealthPlan.org or go to www.mgic.org to view the most recent guidelines.
+Please review a list of these guidelines on our website, McLarenHealthPlan.org, or go to www.MQIC.org to view the most recent guidelines.
 If you have any questions, please contact Medical Management at (888) 327-0671.
 If you do not have access to our website and would like to have these guidelines mailed to you, please contact us at (888) 327-0671.